 What causes double Yolks?

 Double yolks are fairly rare (about 1/1000) and double yolked eggs tend to be very, very large.
 They typically are graded as a ‘Super Jumbo’ because they are so large.
-These eggs primarily come from younger flocks that are just learning how to lay eggs.
+These eggs primarily come from our younger hens who are still just learning how to lay eggs.
 All of the farm fresh eggs go through the sorting machine together and once they are identified as Super Jumbos they are sent to the first packing station where they are hand packed because they are too big for the machine to pack.

 They are then packaged as Jumbos even though they are technically Super Jumbos.
 All day the hand packing station runs filling Jumbo cartons with Super Jumbos.
 These Super Jumbos are over 50% double yolks.
 As these cartons are filled, they all go into the same case.
 So, you even though they are rare, double yolk eggs often wind up in the same cartons.